CSS Clamp / Responsive Font Size Generator

 CSS Clamp Generator: FAQ

-What does the CSS clamp generator do?
+What does this CSS clamp generator calculate?

 Want a Fast, Beautifully Responsive Site?